How Much Does Trucking Company Insurance Cost in 2026?

 Definition: A one-ton pickup (often a dually) hauling for-hire freight on a flatbed or lowboy under a motor carrier authority.

 Hotshot claims still get expensive—especially with securement issues, partial loads, and mixed lanes.
 Don’t “downplay” radius or commodity to chase a cheaper quote; misclassification is a common reason claims get delayed or disputed.
+For a dedicated breakdown of hotshot insurance cost in 2026, including equipment, radius, and annual vs. monthly ranges, see our guide.

 3) Box truck / straight truck insurance cost